littlebizzy/slickstack/readme.md

 Because it’s written purely in [Bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) (Unix shell), SlickStack [ss] has no dependencies and works on any [Ubuntu Linux](https://www.ubuntu.com) machine.
 Unlike heavier provisioning tools like EasyEngine or Ansible, there are no third party languages required such as Python or Docker, meaning a lighter and simpler approach to launching WordPress servers.

-The below installation steps assume that you've already spun up a dedicated Ubuntu VPS server (KVM) with at least 2GB RAM memory and that you are now logged in via SSH:
+The below installation steps assume that you've already spun up a dedicated Ubuntu Linux VPS server (KVM) with at least 2GB RAM memory and that you are now logged in via SSH:

 1. `sudo mkdir /var/www/ && sudo chown root:root /var/www/ && sudo chmod 755 /var/www/`